cloud-ark/sample-mutatingwebhook/README.md

 ===============================================================================

-This is an example of creating Kubernetes MutatingWebhook with v1 version of the AdmissionRegistration API - admissionregistration.k8s.io/v1
+This is an example of creating Kubernetes MutatingWebhook with v1 version of the AdmissionRegistration API - ```admissionregistration.k8s.io/v1```.

-The mutating webhook endpoint is registered using a self-signed CA certificate.

-The webhook Pod is created as a set of two containers - an init container and a hook container.
+The webhook Pod is created as a set of two containers - an init container and webhook container.
 The init container creates the self-signed CA, server key/certificate, registers the mutatingwebhookconfiguration object, and creates a Secret object with the server key/certificate.
-The hook container mounts this Secret as a Volume and serves the webhook endpoint.
+The webhook container mounts this Secret as a Volume and serves the webhook endpoint.

 Check mutatingwebhookconfiguration.yaml to see the Kubernetes resources and actions that will be intercepted by this mutating webhook.